Understanding Self-Supervised Learning via Gaussian Mixture Models: Proof for InfoNCE loss

 \section{Proof for InfoNCE loss}

-In this section, we use Prop~\ref{prop:isotropic_infonce} to prove our main theorem.
-We recommend the reader to first go through Prop~\ref{prop:isotropic_infonce} and it's proof (in Suppl~\ref{app:proofofprop}) to understand the proof for the main theorem.
+In this section, we use \cref{prop:isotropic_infonce} to prove our main theorem.
+We recommend the reader to first go through \cref{prop:isotropic_infonce} and it's proof (in \cref{app:proofofprop}) to understand the proof for the main theorem.

 \begin{proof}

 where $\vB=\vA\vA^T$, i.e. $\vB$ is positive semi-definite (PSD) matrix of rank $r$.
 The above step follows from Proposition~\ref{prop:isotropic_infonce}.
 We relax the rank-constraint on $\vB$.
 We finally show that rank of $\vB^*$ i.e. the optimal solution $\leq K$ which satisfies the above condition as $K\leq r$.